discolabs/disco_app/README.md

 et cetera.

 ### Charge and Installation Checks
-The gem provides a `DiscoApp::AuthenticatedController` concern that should be included into any controller that handles actions inside the embedded admin panel.
+The gem provides a `DiscoApp::Concerns::AuthenticatedController` concern that should be included into any controller that handles actions inside the embedded admin panel.
 The concern performs the following checks:

 - Checks the shop has an authenticated session.
 If not, redirects to the OAuth authentication flow provided by the `ShopifyApp` gem;